pradeep1018/MicroMouse/README.md

 8. WHEEL CASTER
 9. ACRYLIC SHEET

-A huge thanks to my teammates for the huge contribution to the project!
+A big thanks to my teammates for the valuable contributions to the project!